Luigi Braschi Onesti: Life and family

 On 21 January 1782 Marquess Amanzio Lepri left in his will all his fiefdoms, including Rocca Sinibalda, to Pope Pius VI with the condition that he left as his heir his nephew Luigi Braschi-Onesti.
 In 1802, Marianna Lepri, Amanzio's niece, challenged the validity of the claim of the will and promoted a lawsuit against the Braschi, with a process authorized by Pius VI, and concluded a compromise with which the inheritance is divided between Luigi, the Pope's nephew - who received part of the fiefdom -, and Marianna Lepri, who received the castle.
 The Treaty of Concord was laid out on 16 October 1802, with the approval of the Pope.
 Thus, after 20 years of usurpation by Luigi Braschi-Onesti, the castle passed to Marianna Lepri.
 During the aforementioned 20 years, Luigi Braschi-Onesti also boasted the title of Prince of Rocca Sinibalda.
 It is known that, around 1785, Vincenzo Monti was a guest of the castle.
 In 1816, the castle was property of Alessandro Curti-Lepri, father of Luigi's daughter-in-law, while in 1843 the owner was Marquess Ferdinando Lorenzana.

 He was a Senator of Bologna.

 The construction on his Rome palazzo was suspended from 15 February 1798 to 1802, during the Roman Republic and the Napoleonic occupation of the city, when the French occupied the house and confiscated the recently acquired antiquities Braschi-Onesti had housed there.
-Braschi-Onesti moved into the palazzo in 17 May 1809, when Napoleon declared Rome an imperial city within the First French Empire, and was declared Sindaco of Rome between 17 May 1809 and 1814, though the palazzo was still unfinished at his death seven years later.
+Braschi-Onesti moved into the palazzo on 17 May 1809, when Napoleon declared Rome an imperial city within the First French Empire, and was declared Sindaco of Rome between 17 May 1809 and 1814, though the palazzo was still unfinished at his death seven years later.

 Between 1814 and 9 February 1816 he was the 2nd Commander of the Papal Noble Guard.